 The top row was reserved for things like Choco Tacos, Klondike Bars, Drumsticks, Mickey Mouse Ice Cream (on the stick, with the chocolate ears….so awesome), and occasionally a green ice cream Ninja Turtle or that pink foot with the gumball in the big toe.

 Why a kid would find a frozen pink foot on a stick to be appealing is beyond me, but it happened.
-It totally happened.
+Who even had that idea?
+“Say Bob…you know what we should start producing in our popsicle factory?
+An ice cream that looks like a giant pink foot with a bubble gum toenail.”

 The middle row was for the less expensive but still cool treats.
 The Rainbow Sno Cone, Flintstone Push Pops, Bomb Pops.
 You could buy something from the middle row and still look respectable.